jsnyders/StringTemplate-js/StringTemplate.md

 $!this is a comment!$
 ```

-See section Groups below for comments you can have outside of templates.
+See section Group Files below for comments you can have outside of templates.

 ## Expressions
 This section describes each of the possible expressions.